Anattā: Etymology and nomenclature

-Anattā is a composite Pali word consisting of an (not, without) and attā (self-existent essence).
-The term refers to the central Buddhist concept that there is no phenomenon that has "self" or essence.
-It is one of the three characteristics of all existence, together with dukkha (suffering, dissatisfaction) and anicca (impermanence).
+Anattā is a composite Pali word consisting of an (not) and attā (self-existent essence).
+The term refers to the central Buddhist concept that there is no phenomenon that has a permanent, unchanging "self" or essence.
+It is one of the Three Marks of Existence, along with dukkha,("suffering, dissatisfaction") and anicca,("impermanence").

 Anattā is synonymous with Anātman (an + ātman) in Sanskrit Buddhist texts.
-In some Pali texts, ātman of Vedic texts is also referred to with the term Attan, with the sense of soul.
-An alternate use of Attan or Atta is "self, oneself, essence of a person", driven by the Vedic era Brahmanical belief that atman is the permanent, unchangeable essence of a living being, or the true self.
+In some Pali texts, ātman of Vedic texts is also referred to with the term Attan, with the sense of "soul".
+An alternate use of Attan or Atta is "self, oneself, essence of a person", driven by the Vedic-era Brahmanical belief that the Atman is the permanent, unchangeable essence of a living being, or the true self.